maliput/maliput_documentation/docs/developer_guidelines.rst

 Named major releases
 --------------------

-Major releases of Maliput packages will be named.
+Significant releases of Maliput packages will be named.
 The names will be chosen based on famous roads and will be alphabetically sorted.
-Major releases will be created on demand.
+Significant releases will be created on demand.

 Major release output